Changes to our release strategy

 The previous model was as follows:

-• We would provide manually tagged releases at strategic milestones from our master branch.
-These milestones were never formally decided upon so we instead went with a semi-arbitrary release date of the 15th of each month simply to get these releases updated with all of our recent fixes.
+branch.
+These milestones were never formally decided upon so we instead went with a semi-arbitrary release date of the 15th of each month simply to get these releases updated with all of our recent fixes. - These releases would be tagged

-• We had a second section on our page dedicated to "Cirrus CI Binaries".
-These binaries are produced from our CI platform automatically on pushes to our master branch.
-The idea of these were that they could be treated as dev, alpha or nightly type releases which were potentially unstable but had the latest updates.
+on our website to make it clear if it was a "stable" milestone release or a beta release candidate. - We had a second section on our page dedicated to "Cirrus CI Binaries".
+These binaries are produced from our CI platform automatically on pushes to our

 However it became clear that this wasn't what we were actually doing.
 What ended up happening was that our "stable" releases never got a proper milestone criteria agreed upon and quickly became out of date compared to our "Cirrus CI" releases.

-We also found that because all the fixes going into our master branch were so thoroughly reviewed and tested by both the Pulsar team and wider community, these ended up being more stable than the "stable" releases which quickly meant that, whilst our intention was correct, the reality was either incorrect or misleading.
+branch were so thoroughly reviewed and tested by both the Pulsar team and wider community, these ended up being more stable than the "stable" releases which quickly meant that, whilst our intention was correct, the reality was either incorrect or misleading.

-More than a few people commented on the use of the beta tag meaning it was unfinished or unstable software (even more so with the alpha and dev terms used on the Cirrus builds) so were avoiding Pulsar entirely whilst they waited for a proper, stable, release which often required us to manually explain the concepts - and those are just the vocal people we heard from so we don't even know how many people got turned off from the project entirely based on this which was never our intention.
+terms used on the Cirrus builds) so were avoiding Pulsar entirely whilst they waited for a proper, stable, release which often required us to manually explain the concepts - and those are just the vocal people we heard from so we don't even know how many people got turned off from the project entirely based on this which was never our intention.

 We also found that the very concept of the Cirrus CI binaries confused some people, particularly due to the name, so this also needed to be addressed.